Introduction to Key Performance Indicators Examples

-Once you’ve selected your key business metrics, you will want to track these KPIs in a real-time reporting tool.
-KPI tracking can be done using dashboard software, giving your entire organization insights into your current performance.
+Once you’ve selected your key business metrics, you will want to track them in a real-time reporting tool.
+KPI management can be done using dashboard reporting software, giving your entire organization insights into your current performance.
 Learn more about how to track KPIs in a report or dashboard: Dashboard Examples.

 Trusted by over 50,000 game changers and their teams

-KPI software enables businesses to create, manage and analyze data from KPIs .
+KPI dashboard software enables businesses to turn data into analytics and insights.
 The software allows organisations to enter their data into one specially designed system, or connect external services for faster and more accurate data collection.
 This type of software allows businesses to visualize and comprehend data from a number of KPIs that represent different areas of a business, all in one place.
-Companies benefit from KPI software through faster and more accurate data collection, instant reports on performance, and alerts when a KPI is over or under achieving.
-KPI Software centralizes businesses data, while simplifying real-time reporting to always give them a competitive edge.
-KPI Software increases data visibility as when it is in the cloud it is mobile.
+Companies benefit from faster and more accurate data collection, instant reports on performance, and alerts when a key performance indicator is over or under achieving.
+KPI dashboard software centralizes businesses data, while simplifying real-time reporting to always give them a competitive edge.

 A Business Metric is a quantifiable measure that is used to track and assess the status of a specific business process.
 Every area of business has specific metrics that should be monitored – marketing metrics can include tracking campaign and program statistics, while sales metrics may look at the number of new opportunities and leads in your database, and executive metrics will focus more on big picture financial metrics.
 Learn more: Business Metrics.